dreger/kqdreger.com/_posts/writings/2016-03-28-deleting-accounts.md

 ---
-title: On Deleting Several of my Online Accounts
+title: On deleting several of my online accounts
 subtitle: It's not you, it's me
 date: 2016-03-28 22:07
 redirect_from: